minhhh/general-log-parser/README.rst

 Introduction
 ------------
 General log parser is a tool for simple parsing of log files line by line.
+It assumes your log is in the form of a series of strings separated by tab or some kind of special field separator.

 It offers 2 modes: